-Jenny is Head of the Wills, Probate and Mental Capacity team at Wards and specialises in Will writing, probate, long term care planning, capital tax planning, elderly client law and trusts and law relating to mental incapacity.
+Head of the Wills, Probate and Mental Capacity team, Jenny specialises in Will writing, probate, long term care planning, capital tax planning, elderly client law, trusts and law relating to mental incapacity.

 Examples of her expertise include:

 - Writing tax efficient Wills and always considering protection issues (for example, ensuring exemptions are not missed where a widow or widower have remarried), setting up Wills containing trusts to protect vulnerable beneficiaries, drafting Wills to preserve assets from assessment when a client may need to go into care, emergency Wills where a person wants to put something in place but has a short life expectancy, standard Wills and those where there are capacity issues to address.

 - Court of Protection and Mental Capacity work – Statutory Will applications to the Court of Protection where a client who has lost mental capacity either hasn’t got a Will or needs to change their current Will, challenging gifts made when a person lacks capacity or seeking Court permission to set gifts made outside the Attorney’s powers aside.